-12.9.B Official Elapsed Time
+12.9.B Official Elapsed Time and Official Distance

-An Official Elapsed Segment Time will be calculated for each entry based on the actual Tour Time that has elapsed between each stage/checkpoint to the next stage/checkpoint.
-The summation of these Segment Times will yield an Official Total Elapsed Time for the entry.
-Overall placing will be determined based on the lowest Official Total Elapsed Time (Reg.
-12.2).
+- 12.9.B.1 Two metrics will be used for determination of placing for the event.
+For solar cars who have driven the entire published distance, their placing will be determined based on elapsed time.
+For solar cars who do not drive the entire published distance their placing will be determined based on distance driven. - 12.9.B.2 An Official Elapsed Segment Time and Official Segment Distance will be calculated for each entry based on the actual Tour Time that has elapsed and Tour Distance driven between each stage/checkpoint to the next stage/checkpoint.
+The summation of these Segment Times and Segment Distance will yield an Official Total Elapsed Time and Official Distance for the entry. - 12.9.B.3 Overall placing will be determined based on the lowest Official Total Elapsed Time for solar cars who have driven the official published distance.
+(Reg.
+12.2). - 12.9.B.4 For teams who do not drive the entire published distance, the placing will be determined based on the highest Official Distance driven.

-12.9.C Official Elapsed Segment Time
+12.9.C Official Elapsed Segment Time and Segment Distance

-Official Elapsed Segment Time will be the entry's elapsed Tour Time from one stage/checkpoint to the next stage/checkpoint, plus any penalties and any protest filing fees.
+Official Elapsed Segment Time and Segment Distance will be the entry's elapsed Tour Time and Tour Distance from one stage/checkpoint to the next stage/checkpoint, plus any penalties and any protest filing fees.
 Note that protest filing fees are counted against the interval on which the protest is filed, whereas penalties are counted against the interval in which the infraction occurred.
-Thus, the Official Elapsed Segment Time is not final until after the end of the Tour.
+Thus, the Official Elapsed Segment Time and Tour Distance are not final until after the end of the Tour.